 What Matters Most: Your Reserves

-The single biggest factor in asset-based lending is reserves — how much money you'll have left over after you buy the home.
+The single biggest factor is reserves -- how much money you'll have left after you buy the home.

 Get Your Free Rate Quote